A voice for

 It is remarkable that many of the recorded uses from different world regions over the ages are consistent, and often supported by scientific research.
 Reference to treatment of conditions including laryngitis, pharyngitis, cough, peptic ulcer and hepatitis are common to European, Indian and Chinese traditions.

-Licorice sticks are very widely used around the world as toothbrushes, a reputation backed by modern evidence for a benefit against tooth decay and gum problems.
+Liquorice sticks are very widely used around the world as toothbrushes, a reputation backed by modern evidence for a benefit against tooth decay and gum problems.

-In European history licorice, often as extracts, is used to sweeten and harmonise the impact of herbal mixtures, and on its own as a cough and throat remedy, for stomach problems, and consistently as a convalescent tonic
+In European history liquorice, often as extracts, is used to sweeten and harmonise the impact of herbal mixtures, and on its own as a cough and throat remedy, for stomach problems, and consistently as a convalescent tonic

 • Traditional actions

-• Traditional Energetic actions
+• Traditional energetic actions

 Herbal energetics are the descriptions Herbalists have given to plants, mushrooms, lichens, foods, and some minerals based on the direct experience of how they taste, feel, and work in the body.
 All traditional health systems use these principles to explain how the environment we live in and absorb, impacts our health.
 Find out more about traditional energetic actions in our article “An introduction to herbal energetics“.